Readings:

 She is sometimes described as the "head of the Six Nations matrons", although historian Robert Allen writes that "there is no substantive evidence to suggest that Molly was ever a clan matron or mother within the Iroquois matrilineal society."
 Much of Brant's influence came from her common-law marriage to Sir William Johnson.
 When Johnson died in July 1774, he left each of their eight children thousands of acres of land and one-quarter of the slaves and livestock.
 Molly returned to Canajoharie with eight children and four slaves.

 At the start of the American Revolutionary War, Molly did her best to keep the Mohawks loyal to the British.
 She gathered information and passed it to the British.
 In August, 1777 she fled her home at Canajoharie shortly before her arrest.
-Molly worked to keep the four of the six Iroquois as Loyalist allies of the British Crown.
+Molly worked to keep four of the six Iroquois nations as Loyalist allies of the British Crown.
 One British officer considered Molly's influence "far superior to that of all their chiefs put together".